Minnesota: Outdoor recreation

-Fishing does not cease when the lakes freeze; ice fishing has been around since the arrival of early Scandinavian immigrants.
-Minnesotans have learned to embrace their long, harsh winters in ice sports such as skating, hockey, curling, and broomball, and snow sports such as cross-country skiing, alpine skiing, luge, snowshoeing, and snowmobiling.
+Fishing does not cease when the lakes freeze; ice fishing has been around since the first Scandinavian immigrants arrived.
+During the long, harsh winters, Minnesotans play ice sports such as skating, hockey, curling, and broomball, and snow sports such as cross-country skiing, alpine skiing, luge, snowshoeing, and snowmobiling.
 Minnesota is the only U.S. state where bandy is played.

 State and national forests and the 72 state parks are used year-round for hunting, camping, and hiking.
 There are almost 20000 mi of snowmobile trails statewide.
 Minnesota has more miles of bike trails than any other state, and a growing network of hiking trails, including the 235 mi Superior Hiking Trail in the northeast.
 Many hiking and bike trails are used for cross-country skiing during the winter.